 Professor, MD Bent Rosenbaum and M.Sc. in Psychology, specialist and supervisor in psychotherapy Ulla Østergaard are the education leaders of the institute.
 They are both present at every session throughout the course, facilitating presentations and subesequent discussions as well as literature discussions and exercises.

 The institute supervisors are Psychological Specialist, M.Sc. in Psychology, Ph.D.
-Maja Zandersen and Psychological Specialist, M.Sc. in Psychology Mette Gravesen-Jensen, each conducting a supervision group.
+Maja Zandersen, Psychological Specialist, M.Sc. in Psychology Mette Gravesen-Jensen and M.Sc. in Psychology Rikke Dissing Andersen, each conducting a supervision group.

 The lecturers are Danish and international specialists in the field of psychotherapy, psychosis and personality disorders.